 Finally, you will get the formula copied to all of the cells of the Profit column.

-Read More: Shortcut to Copy Formula Down in Excel (7 Ways)
+Read More: How to Copy Formula to Another Sheet in Excel

 Here, we will use the Name Box to copy the formula easily to all of the cells of the Profit column without dragging.